 - for not meeting the minimum income requirements

 - resulting in unjustifiably harsh consequences for the applicant, their partner or a relevant child

 In term of paragraphs GEN.3.1. and GEN.3.3. of Appendix FM a decision maker needs to consider exceptional circumstances- where a refusal of an application under family settlement 5-year route could otherwise breach ECHR Article 8- for other credible and reliable sources of earnings or finance available to a couple are taken into account whilst considering whether an applicant meets the minimum income requirement under paragraph E-ECP.3.1, E-ECC.2.1, E-LTRP.3.1 or E-LTRC.2.1 of Appendix FM.

 Indeed, for income-related exceptional circumstances under the Immigration Rules, it is critical that other credible and reliable sources of income, financial support or funds- such as the migrant partner’s prospective earnings or guarantee of third party support- must meet the minimum income requirements.

 Moreover, Paragraph 21A of Appendix FM-SE sets out objective criteria for the genuineness, credibility and reliability of other sources of income, financial support or funds.
 Accordingly, such other source(s) of income, financial support or funds may only count towards meeting the minimum income requirement if an applicant is able to satisfy their genuineness, credibility and reliability.

-Apparently, if other income or sources enables an applicant to meet the min income requirements then an entry clearance or leave to remain in the UK is granted under the 10-year partner route to ILR under Appendix FM.
+Therefore, if other income or sources enables an applicant to meet the min income requirements then an applicant gets a visa on exceptional circumstances under the 10-year partner route to ILR.
 However, an applicant can subsequently switch to the 5-year settlement route if he/she is able to meet the requirements under the 5-year route for leave to remain application as a spouse, civil, unmarried, same-sex partner.